- NAME: Henry Louis Gates Jr.

 Answer questions and see how you rank against other players.Play Now

-Wonders of the African World (2000), America Beyond the Color Line (2004), and African American Lives (2006).
+More recently, Gates has been involved in a number of interesting educational projects for television.
+He wrote and produced several documentaries: Wonders of the African World (2000), America Beyond the Color Line (2004) and African American Lives (2006).
 Gates has plans for more documentaries, including a documentary special on the heritage of talk show host Oprah Winfrey and a sequel to African American Lives.

 Gates has also earned numerous honors.
-In addition to his MacArthur Fellowship, he was chosen by the National Endowment for the Humanities to give the Jefferson Lecture, was inducted into the Sons of the American Revolution in 2006, and named as one of Time magazine's 25 Most Influential Americans in 2007.
+In addition to his MacArthur Fellowship, he was chosen by the National Endowment for the Humanities to give the Jefferson Lecture, inducted into the Sons of the American Revolution in 2006 and named one of TIME magazine's "25 Most Influential Americans" list in 2007.
 He also has more than 50 honorary degrees.

 Sign in with Facebook to see how you and your friends are connected to famous icons.